Joseph and Lisabeth Marziello, Chief Executive Officers

 The Marziellos have been instrumental as members of Boys & Girls Clubs of America’s National Government Relations Committee, National Resource Development Consultants, Board Room Trainers, and Human Resource Recruitment & Retention Consultants for over 14 years.

 Since 2012, the Marziello’s have improved the financial stability and security of the Boys and Girls Clubs of Philadelphia.
-The notable improvement in financial condition and overall efficiency is attributable to a few primary factors including: a significant 1200% increase in support earned through special events, a 75% increase in collections on receivables and pledges, and overall cash flow management in supporting services, including successfully securing $7.5 million in grant funding since 2012.
+The notable improvement in financial condition and overall efficiency is attributable to a few primary factors including: a significant 1200% increase in support earned through special events, a 75% increase in collections on receivables and pledges, and overall cash flow management in supporting services; securing $50 million in operational & capital funding since 2012.
 Further, the Marziello’s have reduced the organization’s debt by 82% and other obligations by 31%.
 These factors have worked together in contributing to the financial strength of the organization, best measured by the Marziello’s ability to support its mission.
 Since 2012, unrestricted assets have grown 13%, from $5.5 to $6.2 million.
 Overall, the success of the organization and resulting financial strength and efficiency are attributable to the Marziello’s ability to bring in unrestricted support and revenue, and to properly manage the collection and use of those funds.